Met Officer accused of assault was ‘gobsmacked’ after boy, 13, insulted him

 Giving evidence on Wednesday, Witness A said: “He stood over me and leant down and was yelling at me for calling him a fat arse.”

-The witness said that when he was on the ground, Pc Evans poked him “hard” with his finger about four or five times, which the officer has denied.
+The teenager said that when he was on the ground, Pc Evans poked him “hard” with his finger around four or five times, which the officer has denied.

-The hearing previously heard the incident lasted about 10 minutes and resulted in “no visible injuries” to the teenager.
+The hearing previously heard the incident lasted around 10 minutes and resulted in “no visible injuries” to the boy.

 If the panel finds the allegations to be true, Pc Evans will be found in breach of the Standards of Professional Behaviour.